 Circulation Management Association of Canada (CMC) The CMC is a volunteer organization that offers professional development seminars, marketing and scholarship programs, and a newsletter for circulation professionals.
-It also presents the annual ACE Awards.
+It also presents the annual CMC Awards.
 Memberships are offered to individuals rather than magazines.

 Canadian Society of Magazine Editors (CSME)

 CSME is a national non-profit association dedicated to fostering editorial excellence and integrity in the Canadian magazine industry.
 Founded in 1992, CSME provides editors from Canada’s leading consumer and trade magazines with opportunities for networking and professional development, and encourages innovation in the creation of magazine content.

 The Professional Writers Association of Canada (PWAC)